-- 5.2 The increase in the quantum of development has been achieved by revising parts of the previous layout and extending the proposed built-up area closer to the south-eastern site boundary.
-Three dwellings have also been added close to Nann Hall Beck (units 49, 50 and 51). - The applicant has provided additional supporting information in relation to the methodology for the translocation of the "important" hedgerow.
-The submitted Hedgerow Translocation Method Statement has been prepared by a company who have previously carried out similar work. - 5.4 During the life of the current application, negotiations regarding the following matters have been undertaken: - Officers requested that the applicant review the proposals in light of paragraph 131 of the revised National Planning Policy Framework, which states that planning decisions should ensure that new streets are tree-
+- 5.2 As noted in the previous committee report, the increase in the quantum of development has been achieved by revising parts of the previous layouts and extending the proposed built-up area closer to the southeastern site boundary.
+Three dwellings have also been added close to Nann Hall Beck (units 49, 50 and 51). - 5.3 The applicant has provided additional supporting information in relation to the methodology for the translocation of the "important" hedgerow, including clarification as to where an 85m-long stretch of hedgerow (that was deleted from the proposals on 15/12/2021) would be moved to.
+The submitted Hedgerow Translocation Method Statement (rev A) has been prepared by a company who have previously carried out similar work. - 5.4 During the life of the current application, negotiations regarding the following other matters have been undertaken: - Officers requested that the applicant review the proposals in light of paragraph 131 of the revised National Planning Policy Framework, which states that planning decisions should ensure that new streets are tree-lined (unless, in specific cases, there are clear, justifiable and compelling reasons why this would be inappropriate).
+The applicant submitted amended landscaping layouts which seeks to respond to this matter. - The amended landscaping plan also seeks to address concerns raised by Yorkshire Water regarding the proximity of planting to a sewer within the site. - The applicant has submitted additional information in response to comments made by the Coal Authority regarding an identified coal mining feature close to the proposed access on Hunsworth Lane.

-- lined (unless, in specific cases, there are clear, justifiable and compelling reasons why this would be inappropriate).
-The applicant submitted an amended landscaping layout which seeks to respond to this matter. - The amended landscaping plan also seeks to address concerns raised by Yorkshire Water regarding the proximity of planting to a sewer within the site. - The applicant has submitted additional information in response to comments made by the Coal Authority regarding an identified coal mining feature close to the proposed access on Hunsworth Lane. - Vehicle swept path tracking (intended to demonstrate that the proposed estate road layout can accommodate an 11.85m refuse collection vehicle) has been included on site layout drawings. - A detailed drawing of the Hunsworth Lane site entrance was submitted. - An updated Flood Risk Assessment (rev D) has been submitted. - The applicant submitted missing and revised house type drawings and confirmed that the Salcombe house type is no longer proposed. - The applicant provided clarification regarding external materials and confirmed that buff brick is no longer proposed. - Unit size information and a breakdown of the proposed affordable housing provision was provided. - 5.5 Pre-application negotiation, and negotiation undertaken during the life of the previous application (ref: 2019/93303), was detailed in the committee report for that application. - 5.6 Amendments and further information submitted during the life of the application did not necessitate local reconsultation.
+- Vehicle swept path tracking (intended to demonstrate that the proposed estate road layout can accommodate an 11.85m refuse collection vehicle) has been included on site layout drawings. - Detailed drawings of the Hunsworth Lane site entrance were submitted. - An updated Flood Risk Assessment (rev D) has been submitted. - The applicant submitted missing and revised house type drawings and confirmed that the Salcombe house type is no longer proposed.
+In the most recent changes to the unit size mix, the applicant has deleted the Hewick and Baybridge house types, and has introduced the Rothbury and Bramley (T7) house types. - The applicant provided clarification regarding external materials and confirmed that buff brick is no longer proposed. - Unit size information and a breakdown of the proposed affordable housing provision was provided. - 5.5 Pre-application negotiation, and negotiation undertaken during the life of the previous application (ref: 2019/93303), was detailed in the committee report for that application. - 5.6 Amendments and further information (including the amendments made in late 2021 and early 2022) submitted during the life of the application did not necessitate local reconsultation.